flatironinstitute/sciware/21_IntroGithub/day1.md

 ## Future Sessions

 - Tomorrow: Github Part 2: collaboration
-- July 8: Intro to IDEs and Debugging
+- July date TBD: Tools to make programming easier: Intro to code editors and debugging
 - Suggest topics and vote on options in #sciware Slack